matheusbaptistella/intro-rev-and-pwn/part0-c-program-execution/README.md

 ## Memory layout
 Until now, we started with a text file containing the code that we wanted to execute, then we compiled it, transforming its C instructions into assembly instructions and linking library adresses, which generated an ELF64 executable file.
 However, currently both files are stored in secondary memory and, in order to execute a file, it must be loaded into main memory (RAM).

+Furthermore, when information is loaded into RAM our memory gets "divided" and labeled into sections, due to the fact that different regions of our program have distinct access permissions.
+For example, imagine that you created an `int` and an `int static` variables: certainly, if you set a variable to static, you don't want its value to change.
+So, to avoid security issues where static variables are changeable you may put them into a region of memory that id readable but not writable, therefore ensuring that the variables in there will never change.

+One thing to mention is that in an Operating System, the user

+The image below represents the divisions and labels, that is the layout, of the virtual memory of an executing C program: